BEFORE THE BOARD OF PRIVATE SECURITY

 STATE OF MONTANA

-In the matter of the adoption of NEW RULE I military training or experience
+In the matter of the amendment of ARM 24.182.401 fee schedule and the adoption of NEW RULES I through V training courses standards and curriculum

 TO: All Concerned Persons